rohan-shan-tze/hacker-hangar/_posts/2025-07-11-threat-actors.md

 ### Shadow IT

 * Internal staff who deploy unapproved apps or servers to “get work done,” unintentionally creating security gaps
+* While the lack of intention means that negligent shadow IT may not be considered by all to be "threat actors" they are listed as such by compTIA
 * **Origin:** Internal
 * **Funding / Resources:** Low to Medium (using existing org resources)
 * **Sophistication:** Low to Medium